 Cobaya has been conceived from the beginning to be highly and effortlessly extensible: without touching cobaya’s source code, you can define your own priors and likelihoods, create new parameters as functions of other parameters…

 Though cobaya is a general purpose statistical framework, it includes interfaces to cosmological theory codes (CAMB and CLASS) and likelihoods of cosmological experiments (Planck, Bicep-Keck, SDSS… and more coming soon).
 Automatic installers are included for all those external modules.
 You can also use cobaya simply as a wrapper for cosmological models and likelihoods, and integrate it in your own sampler/pipeline.

 The interfaces to most cosmological likelihoods are agnostic as to which theory code is used to compute the observables, which facilitates comparison between those codes.
 Those interfaces are also parameter-agnostic, so using your own modified versions of theory codes and likelihoods requires no additional editing of cobaya’s source.

 How to cite us¶

-To appropriately cite the modules (samplers, theory codes, likelihoods) that you have used, simply run the script cobaya-citation with your input file(s) as argument(s), and you will get bibtex references and a short suggested text snippet for each module mentioned in your input file.
+To appropriately cite the packages (samplers, theory codes, likelihoods) that you have used, simply run the script cobaya-bib with your input file(s) as argument(s), and you will get bibtex references and a short suggested text snippet for each module mentioned in your input file.
 You can find a usage example here.